AdobeDocs/commerce-events/src/pages/get-started/configure-commerce.md

 ## Create an event provider and complete the Commerce configuration

-You cannot create an event provider until you have configured and saved a private key, workspace file, and instance ID values.
+You cannot create an event provider until you have configured and saved a workspace file and instance ID values.
+If you are using JWT for server-to-server authentication, you must also have previously specified the private key.

 1. Run the following command to create an event provider: